dhananjayaDev/admin_dashboard/README.md

 ---

-Enjoy using the React Admin Dashboard!
-If you find this project helpful, please give it a ⭐️ on GitHub.

----

-Let me know if you need further adjustments or additional sections! 🚀

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: